builderbill

 Makita RA drill

 The drill in the photo is a 12mm Makita DA6300.
-It is a two speed reversible drill and the speeds are 300rpm and 1200rpm.
+It is a two speed reversible right angle drill and the speeds are 300rpm and 1200rpm.
 It comes with an extra long side handle.
 It is a purpose made heavy duty 12mm drill ("Triple reduction gearing for maximum power").
 The arrangement of the handles gives the operator extremely good control and a two handed grip that can resist the twisting forces if the drill bit grabs or sticks in the work.

 a 12mm Makita drill with a right angle attachment